tarwn/lessthandot-hugo/blogs/content/posts/2018-04-13-custom-authentication-in-asp-net-core-2-w-cosmos-db.md

   Be aware that most the MSDN examples mix the concepts of the Authentication middleware with the <code>Identity</code> model.
 ASP.net is not required and is, in my opinion, a fairly clumsy abstraction.
 Even the article on <a href="https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity-custom-storage-providers">custom authentication</a> assumes you want to use Identity for the business logic and will just be supplying data store implementations that are lightly documented and much wider than needed.</p>

   <p>
-    We will be using Principals and Identities for HttpContext, these are standard HttpContext concepts that are not related to “ASP.Net Core Identity”.
+    We will be using Principals and Identities for HttpContext, these are standard HttpContext concepts that are not related to "ASP.Net Core Identity".
   </p>
 </div>